-The program has a rolling deadline, but applications must be received at least 2 weeks before a scheduled visit for pre-approval by the State of Michigan.
+The program has a rolling deadline, but applications must be received a minimum of one month before before the proposed event for pre-approval by the State of Michigan.
 Funding requests can be made for up to $9,800, but the department(s) or unit(s) must provide a 1:1 match to KCP funds.

-- Host scholars who have historically underrepresented perspectives in their field of expertise, who may be potential faculty
+- Host professors who have historically underrepresented perspectives in their field of expertise, who may be potential faculty

 - Offer Michigan Tech students opportunities to interact with representatives from industry, education, government, and nonprofit organizations